unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Manual (man)
 ------------

 A user manual.
-For now manual resource containers must use the markdown format.
+For now manual RCs must use the markdown format.

 Manuals are a collection of modules (articles):